Don't Stop the Party (Pitbull song)

-The song was written by Pitbull, TJR, José García, Jorge Gomez Martinez, Warwick Lyn, and Frederick Hibbert, and it was produced by Rozdilsky under his stage name TJR, with additional production by English house producer Chris Lake.
-Rozdilsky had previously written the song as "Funky Vodka", which caught Pitbull's attention.
+The song was written by the artists alongside José García and Jorge Gomez Martinez, with writing credits going to Warwick Lyn and Toots Hibbert for the aforementioned sample.
+TJR produced the song with additional production by Chris Lake.
+TJR had previously written the song as "Funky Vodka", which caught Pitbull's attention.
 It has peaked at number 17 on the US Billboard Hot 100.

 Background and composition

 The song was originally titled "Funky Vodka" as written by TJR.
 It was played heavily at the Miami Winter Music Conference and caught the attention of Pitbull, who asked TJR to work with him for it to be a single from Global Warming.